How a Single-Pole Toggle Switch Works to Control a Light

 The Evolution of Switches: Beyond the Basic Toggle

 The simple single-pole toggle switch is a workhorse, but lighting control has evolved significantly.
-When a light needs to be controlled from two locations, a more complex 3 way switch wiring configuration is used.
+When a light needs to be controlled from two locations, a more complex 3-way switch wiring configuration is used.
 For those looking to master this common setup, our guide to wiring a 3-way switch provides a detailed, NEC-compliant walkthrough.
-Industry trends also show a massive shift towards smart switches that offer remote control, scheduling, and voice commands, integrating into home automation systems.
+Industry trends also show a significant shift towards smart switches that offer remote control, scheduling, and voice commands, integrating into home automation systems.

 Ready for the next step?
 Learn how to wire a single-pole dimmer switch.